-During the recent past, IT industry has emerged as a major contributor to the industry revenue as well as employment opportunity provider in the country.
-Though Indian IT industry has been driven by software development services in the beginning, the trend is changing.
-The country is becoming R&D hub of multinational IT companies.
+In the recent past, the IT industry has emerged as a major contributor to the industry revenue as well as employment opportunity provider in the country.
+Though the Indian IT industry has been driven by software development services in the beginning, the trend is changing.
+The country is becoming an R&D hub of multinational IT companies.
 Several India-based multinational IT giants also have set up their R&D and innovation centres.
-The Government views R&D essential for implementation of the new initiatives such as Digital India, Make in India and Startup India and has launched new schemes in R&D such as IMPRINT, etc.
+The Government views R&D as essential for the implementation of new initiatives such as Digital India, Make in India and Startup India and has launched new schemes in R&D.

 Centre for Development of Advanced Computing (C-DAC)

 In order to take up R&D works in the frontier areas of ICT, C-DAC was established in 1988 as a scientific society under the administrative purview of the Department.
-At present, C-DAC has 11 centres spread across the country with the headquarters at Pune.
-The centres are working in different technology areas such as high-performance computing, technology for Indian languages, e-security, health informatics, IT applications in agriculture, etc. HPC Division provides programme support to C-DAC.
+Currently, C-DAC has 11 centres spread across the country with the headquarters at Pune.
+The centres are working in different technology areas such as high-performance computing, microprocessor development, blockchain technology, quantum computing, data analytics, technology for Indian languages, e-security, health informatics, IT applications in agriculture, etc.

 For more details http://cdac.in/